forkarinda/MFN/mf_rnn/README.md

 # Preparing
-Put the complete How2 summarization dataset in the "how2data" folder according to the format of the demo data in the "how2data" folder.
+Please put the complete How2 summarization dataset in the "how2data" folder according to the format of the demo data in the "how2data" folder.

 # Training
 You can run the following commands for training: